top of page

-A favorite student walked in my direction, her sweatshirt on backwards AND wrong side out.
-The white, silky tag hung at her throat like a charm necklace.
+One morning, I watched one of my favorite students heading in, sweatshirt on backwards AND wrong side out - the white, silky tag waving at her throat like a charm necklace.

 She dug around to show it to me, but the book wasn’t there.
 Frustrated, she straightened and grumbled, “I guess I forgot it at home.”